lorashley/ellis-enchanted/_posts/2017-02-08-microblading.md

   feature: http://i.imgur.com/bxZE6tX.jpg
 ---

-I'll be updating this with my journey I think.
+Microblading was something I wanted for a long time.
 I researched the process heavily, but there were still surprises in the outcome.
 Overall I think I'm extremely happy with it.
 When I look at the before photo, there is no question.
 I felt so naked without brows, and honestly I'm not a makeup person.
 I hated that I felt **ugly** leaving the house without doing my brows.
-I don't feel that way anymore, so I think that it's worth it.
+I don't feel that way anymore, so I think microblading is worth it.
 All the photos to follow show no brow makeup.

-This is a before and after at the time of my first session.
+This is a before and after at the time of my first microblading session.
 <!--more-->
 Over the next two weeks, the brows heal. **Pigment fades** and they do not look as flawless as when you first got them.
 This is why you have touchups.